deepin-community/fsspec/docs/source/features.rst

 to fine-tune instance lifetimes.

-Since files can hold on to write caches and read buffers, the instance cache may cause excessive memory usage in some situations; but normally, files will get ``close``d, and the data discarded.
+Since files can hold on to write caches and read buffers, the instance cache may cause excessive memory usage in some situations; but normally, files' ``close`` methods will be called, discarding the data.
 Only when there is also an unfinalised transaction or captured traceback might this be anticipated becoming a problem.

 To disable instance caching, i.e., get a fresh instance which is not in the cache